 Waggener Hall, UT-Austin

-We left Austin in 2009 to follow our grown children to the Northwest.
-Since then I have taught part-time at a few different institutions, but now spend all of my time focused on my own writing and research.
-I have left teaching behind and have no desire to return.
+We left Austin in 2009 to follow our grown children to the Northwest—it was lonely in Texas without them.
+Since then I have taught part-time at a few different institutions, but now spend most of my time focused on my own writing and research.
+I have left teaching behind and have little desire to return.
 As the lyrics of an old Cat Stevens song say: “I’m not making love to anyone’s wishes, only for that light I see, Cause when I’m dead and lowered low in my grave, that’s gonna be the only thing that’s left of me.”

 My wife Jane has been the only woman I have ever loved, and we have been married for more than 30 years.
-She is an extraordinary woman in every conceivable way; intelligent, thoughtful, introspective, and conscientious, while at the same time possessing a heart full of warmth, compassion, and love.
-As if that is not enough she is really physically fit!
-It is impossible for me to keep up with her on my daily walks.
+She is an extraordinary woman in every conceivable way; intelligent, thoughtful, introspective, disciplined and conscientious, while at the same time possessing a heart full of warmth, compassion, and love.
 She is too good for this world.
-For her the only appropriate words are not my own but the Bard’s:
+And, if all that is not enough, she is remarkably fit!
+I can’t keepl up with her pace when we walk together.
+For her the most appropriate words are not my own, but the Bard’s: